-- 5. A standard ballot paper shall be deemed invalid if: - a) the corresponding circle in front of the name of more than one electoral subject is coloured and/or marked; - b) no corresponding circle in front of the name of any electoral subject is coloured and/or marked.
+5. A standard ballot paper shall be deemed invalid if:

+b) no corresponding circle in front of the name of any electoral subject is coloured and/or marked.

 6. Counting officers shall be guided by the requirements of paragraphs 4 and 5 of this article when counting ballot papers.
+Organic Law of Georgia No 2475 of 22 December 2022 - website, 29.12.2022